Job References in California: What Can a Former Employer Say?

 In general, a former employer has a right to make truthful statements about the reason why an employee was fired (or why they quit) if they are asked by a potential employer.1 In fact, communications between a former and prospective employer are often considered “privileged,” in that they cannot be used as evidence in a lawsuit.2

-As mentioned above, communications between a former and prospective employer are generally subject to a common-interest privilege that makes them admissible in court.4 But an employer does not have any legal protections if they made the statement maliciously, with the intent to harm the interests of the former employee.5
+As mentioned above, communications between a former and prospective employer are subject to a common-interest privilege, which generally means they cannot be used as evidence to prove defamation.4 But an employer does not have any legal protections if they made the statement maliciously, with the intent to harm the interests of the former employee.5

 And, if the information was given without being requested by the potential employer, it is strong evidence that the statement is false or made with the intent to prevent the employee from being hired.6 If that is the case, the former employer may have broken the law by volunteering the information.7